 Mix with a paddle attachment until a dough starts to form, then switch to a dough hook and keep mixing until you get a smooth dough.

-Form the cheese buns dough into a ball and place it in an oiled bowl (photo 3).
+Form the cheese bun dough into a ball and place it in an oiled bowl.

 Cover with a clean kitchen towel and set aside until it doubles in size — usually takes about ninety minutes.

-Deflate the dough by punching it in the center and transfer it to a flat surface to knead it a bit.
+Punch the dough in the center to deflate it, then transfer it to a flat surface to knead it a bit.

-Form each portion into a ball and place them on a baking tray lined with baking paper (photo 5).
+Form each portion into a ball and place them on a baking tray lined with baking paper.

 Cover with a kitchen cloth and set aside until they increase in size (generally takes at least thirty minutes).